Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Sourdough Sandwich Bread Variations

-• Whole Wheat: Replace 20% all purpose flour with whole wheat or loght whole wheat flour.
+• Whole Wheat: Replace 20% of all purpose flour with whole wheat or white whole wheat flour.
 If the dough seems dry (whole grain flours absorb more liquid), add more water as needed to achieve a workable consistency.
-Do this 1 tsp at a time.
+Do this 1 teaspoon at a time.

 • Bread Flour: Do an even swap, adding more liquid if the dough is dry.
-For example, King Arthur Bread flour is very “thirsty” so more liquid might be needed. if using Gold Medal bread flour, which is not as absorbent, additional adjustments might no be necessary.
+For example, King Arthur Bread flour is very thirsty so more liquid might be needed.
+If using Gold Medal bread flour which is not as absorbent, additional adjustments might not be necessary.

 Sample Overnight Baking Schedule (68 F)